mikeizbicki/cmc-csci046/hw1/git.md

 $ echo "This program prints \"hello git\"" > README
 ```

+**NOTE:**
-Remember that `echo` prints its arguments and the `>` does output redirection.
+The `echo` command prints its arguments to a special file called `stdout`.
-So this command changes the contents of the `README` file.
+By default, `stdout` is the screen.
+Thus, running the command `echo this is a test` will print `this is a test` to the screen.
+The `>` command is called output redirection.
+Output redirection changes `stdout` to point to a file, instead of the screen.
+Therefore, placing `> README` at the end of the `echo` command causes the output to be placed into the `README` file instead of displayed on the screen.

 The command `cat` prints the contents of a file.
 Verify that your `README` file has changed using the command: